 - Treat your skin right; always wash your face and then use a hot towel before shaving.
 Use a moisturizer that contains glycerin or coconut oil to help keep your skin moisturized.
 Also, coconut oil has anti-inflammatories as well as moisturizes to keep your skin healthy.

 - In between shaves, exfoliate your skin.
-That is right Gentlemen; exfoliating is not just for the women.
+That is right Gentlemen; exfoliating is not just for women.
 It can help keep your skin healthy too.
 Not only will removing the dead skin cells help keep your face clean and healthy but it will also help soften the beard making it easier to get a good lather for shaving.